maniospas/Blombly/docs/material/typeless.md

 # Typeless OOP

-Blombly aims to support object-oriented programming (OOP) patterns;
-created structs are essentially objects with attached fields and values.
+Blombly aims to support object-oriented programming (OOP) patterns, where structs created with `new` are essentially objects with attached fields and values.
 At the same time, OOP is simplified to the level of not having classes/types.

+## Consistency checks

 The main supposition is that struct "types" are checked implicitly during execution by not creating errors.